 Mouth pain - An infection or foreign object caught in the mouth may cause your cat to drool.
-Be sure to examine your pet's mouth and seek veterinary care if necessary.
+Schedule an exam with your veterinarian if you think something may be stuck in your cat's mouth.

 Heat stroke - If your cat is overheated, drooling can be a sign that he is experiencing heat stroke and needs immediate veterinary care.

 Toxin ingestion - If they have a bad taste in their mouth or are about to be given poor-tasting medication, cats may begin to drool.